graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {groupedFieldSet}, {newGroupedFieldSets}, {newDeferUsages}, and {newGroupedFieldSetsRequiringDeferral} be the corresponding entries on {fieldPlan}.
-- Let {newDeferMap} be the result of {GetNewDeferMap(newDeferUsages, path, deferMap)}.
+- Let {newPendingResults} and {newDeferMap} be the result of {GetNewDeferredFragments(newDeferUsages, path, deferMap)}.
+- Let {supplementalFutures} be the result of {GetFutures(objectType, objectValue, variableValues, newGroupedFieldSets, path, newDeferMap)}.
+- Let {deferredFutures} be the result of {GetFutures(objectType, objectValue, variableValues, newGroupedFieldSetsRequiringDeferral, path, newDeferMap)}.
+- Let {futures} be a list containing all members of {supplementalFutures} and {deferredFutures}.
 - Allowing for parallelization, perform the following steps:
-  - Let {data} and {nestedFutures} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, path, deferUsageSet, newDeferMap)} _serially_ if {serial} is {true}, _normally_ (allowing parallelization) otherwise.
+  - Let {data}, {newPendingResults}, and {nestedFutures} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, path, deferUsageSet, newDeferMap)} _serially_ if {serial} is {true}, _normally_ (allowing parallelization) otherwise.
-  - Let {futures} be the result of {ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues, newGroupedFieldSets, false, path, newDeferMap)}.
-  - Let {deferredFutures} be the result of {ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues, newGroupedFieldSetsRequiringDeferral, true, path, newDeferMap)}.
+  - Initiate all futures in {supplementalFutures}.
+  - If early execution of deferred fields is desired, following any implementation specific deferral of further execution, initiate all futures in {deferredFutures}.
-- Let {futures} be a list containing {future}, {deferredFutures}, and all items in {nestedFutures}.
+- Append all items in {nestedNewPendingResults} and {nestedFutures} to {newPendingResults} and {futures}.
-- Return {data} and {futures}.
+- Return {data}, {newPendingResults}, and {futures}.

-GetNewDeferMap(newDeferUsages, path, deferMap):
+GetNewDeferredFragments(newDeferUsages, path, deferMap):

 - If {newDeferUsages} is empty:
   - Return {deferMap}.
+- Initialize {newDeferredFragments} to an empty list.
 - Let {newDeferMap} be a new unordered map of Defer Usage records to Deferred Fragment records containing all of the entries in {deferMap}.
 - For each {deferUsage} in {newDeferUsages}: